Please read the following guidelines in full before submitting an application. For further questions, please refer to the FAQ below.

 Shipping costs must not exceed more than 5% of the total amount requested.

-Grant funds must not be spent on items that were not approved by the Council in the original Work Plan.
-If a grant recipient spends grant funds improperly, OHAC will require the recipient to return all improperly spent funds.
+Grant funds must not be spent on items that were not approved by the Commission in the original Work Plan.
+If a grant recipient spends grant funds improperly, the Commission will require the recipient to return all improperly spent funds.

 Grant funds must be expended by the recipient within the 2023-2024 school year.
-Should a recipient need to adjust this timeframe, the club advisor must request approval from the Council.
+Should a recipient need to adjust this timeframe, the club advisor must request approval from the Commission.

 Trailblazer Outdoor Club purchases must be reported by the end of each semester.
-The recipient must submit receipts to the Council showing that grant funds have been used appropriately.
+The recipient must submit receipts to the Commission showing that grant funds have been used appropriately.
 The recipient must submit TWO documents showing proof of purchase that show grant funds have been used appropriately.
-The Council cannot accept invoices, order forms, quotes, or email correspondence as proof of purchase.
+The Commission cannot accept invoices, order forms, quotes, or email correspondence as proof of purchase.
 We require receipts, check stubs, and/or account transaction statements as proof of purchase.
-The Council is not responsible for contacting businesses, organizations, or central school offices for said proof of purchase.
+The Commission is not responsible for contacting businesses, organizations, or central school offices for said proof of purchase.

 At the end of each semester the recipient school must submit photos of the club activities to GoOutside@nc.gov